 - Mobility: Can take a call from any location.

-- Highly scalable solution: Start with one seat, could easily scale up to meet your business need.
+- Highly scalable solution: Easily scale up to meet your business need.

 - Easy to upgrade: Software up-gradation is very easy.